Mathavakannan Kalimuthu: Early life

 Mathavakannan Kalimuthu was born in Singapore on 10 May 1978.
-Mathavakannan was the only son of his family and have at least one younger sister in his family.
-He became affliciated to secret society members during his teenage years.

-There is no further information regarding Mathavakannan's life prior to the murder of Saravanan Michael Ramalingam and his experiences with the capital punishment laws in Singapore.
+He was the only son of his family and had one younger sister, who is two years younger.
+He studied in the Institute of Technical Education (ITE) in 1993 before he dropped out of school to support his parents, who both suffered from poor health, and sister, who was a student.
+His father, Muthusamy Kalimuthu (aged 50 in 1998), worked at the Public Utilities Board and suffered from both epilepsy and an unknown mental illness, requiring long-term treatment at the Institute of Mental Health (IMH).
+His mother Arumugam Angelay (aged 47 in 1998), suffered from hypertension and diabetes and worked as a junior officer at a production firm with a salary of S$1,100.
+Mathavakannan worked various jobs to support his family, including as a cleaner at a hotel for eight months, a paint scraper at a aerospace company for one-and-a-half years, and a labourer before his enlistment for National Service.

 Crime and capital punishment

 Murder of Saravanan Michael Ramalingam

-On 26 May 1996, exactly 16 days after celebrating his 18th birthday, 18-year-old Mathavakannan, together with his two older friends and secret society gang members, 23-year-old odd-job worker Asogan Ramesh Ramachandren (Tamil language: அசோகன் ரமேஷ் ராமச்சந்திரன்) and 24-year-old unemployed Selvar Kumar Silvaras (Tamil language: செல்வார் குமார் சில்வரஸ்), assaulted and murdered 25-year-old Saravanan Michael Ramalingam (Tamil language: சரவணன் மைக்கேல் ராமலிங்கம்), a secret society gangster from Sio Ang Koon Secret Society and Lion Brothers.
-Before that, Saravanan and Asogan had conflicts with each other on three previous occasions.
+On 26 May 1996, 16 days after celebrating his 18th birthday, 18-year-old Mathavakannan, together with his two older friends and secret society gang members, 23-year-old odd-job worker Asogan Ramesh Ramachandren (Tamil language: அசோகன் ரமேஷ் ராமச்சந்திரன்) and 24-year-old unemployed Selvar Kumar Silvaras (Tamil language: செல்வார் குமார் சில்வரஸ்), assaulted and murdered 25-year-old Saravanan Michael Ramalingam (Tamil language: சரவணன் மைக்கேல் ராமலிங்கம்), a secret society gangster from the Sio Ang Koon Secret Society and Lion Brothers.
+Before that, Saravanan and Asogan had had conflicts with each other on three previous occasions.

-Before the murder, according to court documents detailing the case, Mathavakannan had gone drinking with both Selvar and Asogan on the night of 25 May 1996.
-It was not until the early hours past the morning of 26 May 1996 that the trio decided to head home.
-On the way, the trio encountered Saravanan, who was formerly school mates and friends with Selvar before they fell out due to their respective, different allegiances to each other's rival gangs from the underworld.
-Seeing him, Selvar, then a member of "Tiger Rose" gang, shouted at Saravanan, beckoning him over for a talk.
-In response, Saravanan allegedly shouted back some Tamil expletives and then ran away.
+According to court documents detailing the case, Mathavakannan had gone drinking with both Selvar and Asogan on the night of 25 May 1996.
+It was not until the early hours of 26 May 1996 that the trio decided to head home.
+On the way, the trio encountered Saravanan, who had been a schoolmate and friend of Selvar's at Anderson Secondary School before they fell out due to their rival gang allegiances.
+Seeing him, Selvar, then a member of the "Tiger Rose" gang, shouted at Saravanan, beckoning him over for a talk.
+In response, Saravanan allegedly shouted back some Tamil expletives and ran away.

-The trio promptly gave chase and Mathavakannan was the first to catch up with Saravanan at the void deck of Block 93, Whampoa Drive.
-Right then, Saravanan whipped out a knife and slashed Mathavakannan on the hand.
-A fight then ensued between both Mathavakannan and Saravanan, before Asogan arrived and helped Mathavakannan to overpower Saravanan.
+The trio promptly gave chase, with Mathavakannan being the first to catch up with Saravanan at the void deck of Block 93, Whampoa Drive.
+Saravanan pulled out a knife and slashed Mathavakannan on the hand.
+As Mathavakannan and Saravanan fought, Asogan arrived and helped Mathavakannan overpower Saravanan.
 Mathavakannan then took the knife and stabbed Saravanan several times.
-Soon after, Selvar caught up with his two companions and swung a broken chair at Saravanan, fracturing his skull and thus causing Saravanan to die.
+Soon after, Selvar caught up with his two companions and swung a broken chair at Saravanan, fracturing his skull.
+Saravanan then died.